Skip to content

 I still need to work on the Manufacture settings for this file before cutting

-This one is not done yet, I still need to add the base to connect all the flowers and make the negative
+This one I didn't finish, I just need to add the base to connect all the flowers and make the negative

 I used this flower tutorial as a reference to create the petals